-If you believe your rights as a California employee have been violated, the team at Law Office of Jeffrey D. Fulton is here to help.
+If you believe your rights as a California employee have been violated, the team at Fulton Law Corporation is here to help.
 We understand that dealing with a violation of your employee rights can be stressful and overwhelming while treating every case with empathy and comprehension.

 Our experienced attorneys will listen to your concerns, review your case, and help you determine the best course of action to protect your rights.
 We deeply understand federal and California employment laws and will aggressively advocate for your interests, whether through negotiation or litigation.

 Examples of possible outcomes of an employment law case may include:

 Don’t hesitate to stand up for your rights as a California worker.
 If you suspect your employer has violated your rights, contact Fulton Law Corporation online or at (916) 993-4900 for a consultation.
 Let us help you navigate the complex world of California employment law.

 Learn more about what the Fulton Law Corporation can offer our clients by scheduling your free case evaluation today.
 Get in touch with us by filling out our online contact form.